Jouffluu/CV/CV.md

 ## About Me

-PhD Student in Molecular Dynamics at IBPC , passionate about molecular modeling, Martini coarse-grained systems, and membrane proteins.
+PhD Student in Molecular Dynamics at the Laboratory of Theoretical Biochemistry (LBT,CNRS UPR9080) under the supervition of Antoine Taly, passionate about molecular modeling, Martini coarse-grained systems, and membrane proteins.
 Skilled in computational simulations with a strong interest in exploring the dynamic behavior of biomolecular systems.

 ---